• Skip to primary navigation

 Serving suggestions

-Enjoy this breakfast hash with toppings such as grated vegan cheese, homemade cashew parmesan, chopped fresh parsley, or your favourite hot sauce.
+Enjoy this breakfast hash with toppings such as grated vegan cheese, homemade cashew parmesan, chopped fresh parsley, super seed mix, or your favourite hot sauce.

 It'll serve roughly 4-6 depending on portion sizes, or you could make it stretch further with other breakfast items like scrambled tofu, mashed potato pancakes, vegan sausages, or leftover haggis fritters.